Jisho: Religion, Philosophy & Medicine

 Namaste A Hindi/Sanskrit greeting (commonly used by practicioners of Yoga), normally accompanied with a slight bow and hand gesture, which basically means that the speaker recognizes the divinity that resides within the one being addressed, and that they are the same.
 Something like that, anyway.
 It can be used as either a "hello" or a "goodbye."
 See Wikipedia or Everything2.

 Onmyodo A Japanese system of divination and magic based on Chinese philosophies, influenced by Taosim, Buddhism, and Shintoism.
-See Wikipedia.
+See Wikipedia or TV Tropes.

 Qigong (Chigong, Chi kung) Ancient Chinese practices of exercise, breathing, and meditation.
 There are many forms of qigong, and it may be used purely for health reasons, or as a part of religions such as Taoism, Buddhism, and Falun Dafa, and is also the basis of martial arts.
-Read a bit more about it here.
+See NQA, Everything2, or Wikipedia.

-Shiatsu Japanese massage therapy, or more accurately acupressure, which is related to the Chinese Jingluo theory.
+Shiatsu "Finger pressure."
+Japanese massage therapy, or more accurately acupressure, which is related to the Chinese Jingluo theory.
+See Wikipedia.

 Shinto A traditional religion of Japan, in which kami are worshipped.
-See Wikipedia or Everything2.
+See Wikipedia, TV Tropes, or Everything2.

-Zen A moment at the end of The Daily Show.
+Zen A moment at the end of each episode of The Daily Show.
 J/K!
 Actually, it is a Japanese sect of Buddhism, introduced to Japan in the 13th century through China's Ch'an Buddhism.
 Zen is basically about meditation.
-Read more about it here.
+See Wikipedia.

 See also: mythology.